foilfence/feature-site-minder-emailer/README.md

 ## Future Enhancements

+Reconcile the differing behavior of each provider for a failed transaction, avoiding the need for slightly identical else and catch scenarios to cover fail-safe logic

 Allow selection of default provider in docker environment variables, without the need to redeploy when reselecting default

 Allow enabling / disabling of providers in properties